Think about the last big decision you made. How did you navigate it? Hopefully, you didn’t leave it to a coin flip.

 1) Personal Asset Protection

 Instead, they can only go after your business assets.
 In this way, your liability is limited, hence the name “limited liability company.”
-If you own a sole proprietorship or general partnership, creditors can pursue whatever assets they want.
+Running a sole proprietorship or general partnership puts your possessions at risk because they allow creditors to pursue anything you own.

 2) Simple Formation and Maintenance

-Compared to the complex rules and regulations for corporations, the limited liability company is relatively simple to form, and the ongoing compliance requirements aren’t all that complicated either.
+Forming a corporation is like piecing together a puzzle – there are a lot of moving parts and steps.
+By comparison, the limited liability company is relatively simple to form, and the ongoing compliance requirements aren’t complicated either.

-The paperwork required for the formation process is mostly just the basics, and most states have templates available on their websites.
-As for the maintenance requirements, many states do require annual reports, but they’re mostly painless and just a way to update the state regarding any important changes to your company’s contact info.
+An LLC’s formation paperwork is quick and painless.
+You’ll complete and submit an Articles of Organization form then, boom, your LLC is formed.
+Every state has specific Articles of Organization forms on their websites, so it’s really just a matter of filling in blanks and paying a fee.
+As for the maintenance requirements, many states require annual reports, but they’re mostly easy and just a way to update the state about any important changes to your company’s contact info.

 3) Pass-Through Taxation Model

-While LLC owners do have the option to have their businesses taxed like a C corporation or S corporation, the vast majority of LLCs choose to be taxed like a partnership.
+While an LLC owner can, technically, choose to have their business taxed like a C corporation or S corporation, the vast majority of LLCs stick with the default, which means they’re taxed like a partnership.

-With this form of taxation, the profits “pass through” the business entity and are claimed on the owners’ personal tax returns ― there is no business tax return at all.
-This helps LLCs avoid the double taxation that usually befalls corporations, where profits are first taxed on the corporate level, and then again on the individual level.
+This means that business profits “pass through” the business entity and are claimed on the owners’ personal tax returns instead ― there is no business tax return at all.
+It helps LLCs avoid the double taxation that usually befalls corporations, where profits are first taxed on the corporate level, and then again on the individual level.

 4) Flexible Management

-You can operate an LLC as a single-member business, or you can have as many members as you want.
-This flexibility makes it easy for an LLC to grow aggressively without having to alter its business structure, unlike for example limited liability partnerships that need to have multiple owners, or S corporations which cannot exceed 100 owners.
+How?
+First off, you can form either a single-member or multi-member LLC, and you can have as many members as you want.
+One?
+Five?
+300?
+It’s all good.
+This flexibility makes it easy for an LLC to grow aggressively without having to alter its business structure.
+Unlike, for example, limited liability partnerships, which require multiple owners, or S corporations, which cannot exceed 100 owners.

 5) Flexible Payouts